 When you choose a container for monkey orchids, you’ll want to look for a pot that other orchids would like.
 Make sure the roots have room to spread.

 An essential component of a proper pot is drainage holes.
-These holes allow excess water to escape which prevents issues with root rot.
+These holes allow excess water to escape, preventing root rot issues.

 Monkey Orchid Soil Preferences